Woman with a Horse: Influence on quantum mechanics

+Where Metzinger dismantled the primacy of single-point perspective in favor of a simultaneity of views, Bohr dismantled the classical determinism of Newtonian mechanics in favor of a probabilistic, observer-dependent framework of reality.

+That Bohr acquired La Femme au Cheval and chose to hang it in his office at the Carlsberg Mansion—where he lived and worked from 1932 onward—speaks not merely to his appreciation of modern art, but to a deeper, more conceptual affinity.
+According to contemporary accounts, Bohr took pleasure in introducing visitors to the painting, often using it as a visual analogue for the "lessons painfully learned by atomic physicists" after the abandonment of the planetary model of the atom in 1923.
+As Mogens Andersen observed, Bohr delighted in confronting his audience’s assumptions, using Metzinger’s complex composition to initiate a conversation on perception, cognition, and the limits of visual epistemology.
+In this context, La Femme au Cheval was not merely décor, but a didactic tool—a visual thought experiment paralleling the ontological dilemmas at the heart of quantum mechanics.

 Salon des Indépendants, 1912

 The Salon des Indépendants transpired in Paris from 20 March to 16 May 1912.
 This massive exhibition occurred exactly one year after Metzinger, Gleizes, Le Fauconnier, Delaunay, Léger and Laurencin were shown together in Room 41 of the 1911 Salon des Indépendants, which provoked the scandal out of which Cubism emerged and spread throughout Paris with wide-ranging repercussions in Germany, the Netherlands, Italy, Russia, Spain and elsewhere (influencing Futurism, Suprematism, Constructivism, De Stijl and so on).
 Just five months prior to this show another polemic developed at the Salon d'Automne of 1912.
 Originating in Salle XI where the Cubists exhibited their works, this quarrel involved both the French and non-French avant-garde artists.
 On 3 December 1912 the polemic reached the Chambre des députés and was debated at the Assemblée Nationale.
 At stake was more than just the future of public funding for exhibitions that included Cubist art.
 Le Fauconnier, Gleizes, Léger, Metzinger and Archipenko formed the core of the hanging committee at the 1912 Indépendants.
 The common hall, room 20, in which the Cubists placed themselves became the nucleus of the exhibition.